nathanwn/website/content/about/index.md

 draft: false
 ---

-# About me

-My name is Nhat Minh Nguyen, but these days I usually go with "Nathan".
+My name is Nhat Minh Nguyen, but these days I usually go with "Nathan" living in an English-speaking country.
 I am from Saigon, Vietnam.
 I currently live in Brisbane after moving here at the beginning of 2020.

 I am expecting to graduate from the [University of Queensland](https://www.uq.edu.au/) this December, with a Bachelor's (Honours) degree in Software Engineering.